 Each row was done one at a time by piping large dots with a 0.6″ piping tip, piping bag and using the end of a spoon.
-Some would call this a petal effect or the spoon technique.
-It can be done to resemble flower petals or water ripples.
-This technique requires multiple batches of buttercream.
+I then used the petal effect spoon piping technique, to resemble flower petals or water ripples.
+This piping technique requires multiple batches of buttercream.

 Most fondant cake toppers can be made prior to cake making day.
 This allows the fondant time to set and dry.
 The lettering can be rolled and cut close to applying the topper to the cake.
 When using a letterpress tool the fondant must be rolled out thin.
 If you roll it too thick each letter will be harder to cut.